Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: -doped GaAs nanowires

 \section{-doped GaAs nanowires}

-Si dopant is another contentious topic in GaAs NW growth due to its amphoteric behavior.
+The incorporation of Si dopants is a contentious topic in GaAs NW growth due to its amphoteric behavior.
 It is normally utilized as an n-type dopant for GaAs thin films with (001) surface orientation, and typical free electron concentration up to $7\times 10^{18}$cm$^{-3}$ without dopant compensation can be achieved in MBE systems~\cite{Neave:1983}.

-However, the higher temperature required for the VLS growth of NWs results in higher As desorption rates and thus increases the probability of Si to occupy As sites~\cite{Tok:1998}.
-Moreover, the incorporation mechanism differs largely in the presence of a liquid phase.
-Indeed, Si-doped GaAs grown by liquid phase epitaxy (LPE) is mainly compensated~\cite{Hurle:1999}. {p}-type doping was observed in GaAs NWs grown by VLS~\cite{Dufouleur:2010,Ketterer:2010}.
-On the other hand, shell-doping on NW facets of \{110\} type is believed to produce n-type conductivity~\cite{Dimakis:2012}.
+However, the incorporation mechanism differs largely in the presence of a liquid phase.
+Si-doped GaAs grown by liquid phase epitaxy (LPE) is mainly compensated~\cite{Hurle:1999} and {p}-type doping was observed in GaAs NWs grown by VLS~\cite{Dufouleur:2010,Ketterer:2010}.
+On the other hand, Si doping on NW \{110\} facets is believed to produce n-type conductivity~\cite{Dimakis:2012}, and Si incorporation on (110) GaAs surface has been shown to depend strongly on the As/Ga flux ratio.
+Low As/Ga ratio or high growth temperature may result in highly compensated n-type or even p-type conductivity~\cite{Tok:1998}.
 Here, we have grown Si-doped GaAs NW shells at low temperature ($T<500^\circ$C) to investigate the n-doping characteristics by CL mapping.

-Fig.~\ref{fig:sem_si_nws} shows SEM images of two samples (shell-4 and shell-5).
+Figure~\ref{fig:sem_si_nws} shows SEM images of two samples (shell-4 and shell-5).
 Their growth parameters, geometry and expected [Si] concentrations in the shell are given in Table~\ref{tab:sample}.
-The presence of Si atoms during the shell growth also causes parasitic growth of GaAs crystals on the \ce{SiO2} mask.
+The presence of Si atoms during the shell growth or/and the reduced growth temperature also causes parasitic growth of GaAs crystals on the \ce{SiO2} mask.
 The morphology of GaAs:Si NWs is regular along most of the wire length, except at the top where twin planes, stacking faults and mixed crystal phases may be induced by the crystallization of the Ga droplets \cite{Dastjerdi:2016,Himwas:2017}.
 For shell-4, the consumption of liquid Ga droplets was conducted at higher temperature (610$^\circ$C) and lower As flux (roughly one sixth of the value used during the VLS growth) to suppress the defect formation at the tip~\cite{Dastjerdi:2016}.